2310 Criteria for Immediate or Expedited Responses to Service Requests

 Procedure for Applicants

-Procedure for Ongoing Individuals
+Procedure for Ongoing People

-• If the individual elects to continue receiving the Title XIX CCSE service, explain that this will require that his QI benefits be denied.
-Send Form 2067,
+• If the person elects to continue receiving the Title XIX CCSE service, explain that this requires that their QI benefits be denied.
+Send Form 2067, Case Information, to the Medicaid for the Elderly and People with Disabilities (MEPD) specialist to let MEPD know about the person's decision.

 • Follow up with written notification using Form 2065-A, Notification of Community Care Services.